CamVergara/Daten-Filter-/README.md

 # Daten-Filter-

-Easy Python data filter using the "Filter" function
+Simple Python data filter using the "Filter" function